-This brief survey illuminates some of the rich and varied medicinal practices of ancient China.
-Again, it is not a question of whether intoxicants or “drugs” were used.
+What I have attempted in this brief survey is to illuminate some of the rich and varied medicinal practices of ancient China.
+To repeat my previous point, it is not a question of whether intoxicants or “drugs” were used.
 To pose this from a modern and thus moralistic vantage point is misguided.
 There was certainly widespread and extensive use by all social classes, limited only by the scarcity or expense of plants in given times and locales.
-Would Kongzi have resorted to any of the medicines available to him—and there were surely many—in the state of Lu in the Spring and Autumn Period of his time?
+Would Kongzi have resorted to any of the medicines available to him in the state of Lu in the Spring and Autumn Period of his time?
 Of course, he would have, as would have everyone else.
 If he had little to say about it, it’s because medicines were taken for granted.
 As for several mentions in the Analects, his best-known work, on the unseemliness of over-consumption of alcohol, a simple social breach like gluttony, what is being prescribed is moderation, not abstinence.
 The same strictures would apply to opium once the medicine gained traction and popularity in China.

-What has not been addressed is precisely the received accounts.
-How could the two most esteemed and debased of Chinese symbols not somehow be mutually implicated?
-The apparently straightforward discreteness of these two symbols’ referents—a sage and a drug—is belied by their emotional charge.
-They are, on the contrary, intimately engaged, each defining itself in terms of the other: “opium” is not so much a drug as that which threatens to negate Confucius, by unraveling everything he stands for—Chinese culture and society; while “Confucius” is not so much a sage as that which alone has the power to negate the threat of opium.
+Here I suspect that readers for whom opium represents perhaps the darkest episode of Chinese history, not merely the national bane of the drug itself but its weaponization by hostile foreign powers, might well wonder whatever could have prompted me to yoke the revered sage and his great spiritual legacy to an historical aberration almost two thousand years later.
+But are these two daunting signifiers—the forces of national cohesion and destruction respectively—really no more than remote and unrelated phenomena?
+On the contrary, how could the two most esteemed and debased of Chinese symbols not somehow be mutually implicated?
+The apparently straightforward discreteness of the two referents—a sage and a drug—is belied from the outset by their emotional charge.
+Indeed they seem to be intimately engaged, each defining itself in terms of the other: “opium” is not so much a drug as that which threatens to negate Confucius, by unraveling everything he stands for, Chinese culture and society; while “Confucius” is not so much a sage as a remedy which alone has the power to negate the threat of opium.
 Or more succinctly: Confucius is the antidote of opium.
-But if there were no opium, no evil in Chinese society, there would be no need for Confucius.
-The interesting thing about binary terms is that they don’t in fact negate each other but rather necessitate each other, take on meaning only with the respect to the other.
+But if there were no opium, no great social evil, there would be no need for Confucius.
+The interesting thing about these two binaries is that they don’t in fact negate each other but rather necessitate each other; they are mutually inclusive and take on meaning only with the respect to the other.
 One might even say they nestle together like yin and yang.

-Resistance to a more critical approach hinges on the fraught subject of “drugs.”
-I now proceed to abuse your illusions: you are being lied to and everything you know is wrong (to cite the titles of three books by disinformation guru Russ Kick).
+Complicating our approach is the fraught subject of “drugs,” and before returning to Confucius more clarification is needed.
+If I may put it more boldly, I shall now proceed to abuse your illusions: you are being lied to and everything you know is wrong (to cite the titles of three books by disinformation guru Russ Kick).
 That’s the only way we’re going to be able to slog through the massive detritus of propaganda and indoctrination we have all been subjected to.